Online Submissions

 (xiii) Footnotes

 Footnotes are numbered using Arabic figures and placed on pages in which they are referred to.
-Footnotes may include references to anonymous sources in Internet, references to textbooks, educational aids, GOST, statistical reports, articles in public political newspapers and journals, synopses, dissertations (at impossibility to cite articles published by the results of dissertation research), author’s comments.
+Footnotes may include references to anonymous sources in the Internet, references to textbooks, educational aids, GOST, statistical reports, articles in public political newspapers and journals, synopses, dissertations (at impossibility to cite articles published by the results of dissertation research), author’s comments.

 (xiv) References